 Each person around the table creates their painting based on whichever 2 words or phrases they chose (as a result of the 2 random numbers they chose).

 This is where we trust the subconscious – in the same way that when we draw a Medicine Card, or oracle card, or tarot card – we trust that these words have meaning, significance, or insight for us.
 When we first start painting, we may have NO IDEA what they mean, or how they are even relevant.
 We just need to trust and get going on slapping some paint, color, or lines down on the paper.

 Note: We do NOT write out those words on our paper.
 The words are simply a stimulus or guideline to create colors, shapes, textures etc that embody the feelings or ideas, or images those words produce in us.

-For example, during the art circle with Güliz and Sheila (pictured above) I chose the numbers 7 and 11.
+For example, during this art circle (pictured above) I chose the numbers 7 and 11.

 #7 – Innocence

 #11 – Insanity

 I started by painting what Innocence looks/feels like to me – washes of very pale yellow and peach watercolor paint brushed across my paper.
 Then I thought about how to represent Insanity and I cut in with sharp zig-zags of electric blue and dark orange in chalk pastel.
 I sat with that for a while, watched the horses, petted the dogs, watched the others paint.
 Then I added spirals of black oil pastel on top of the zig-zags.
 Then the painting felt finished to me:

 Now we come to the really interesting part of this exercise.
 As the leader of the group, you would go round the table and ask each person, “Tell me about your painting…?”
 This is purposely a vague, open-ended question, so the person is given permission to share whatever comes to mind.